Dr. Hsieh of the Uniformed Services University of the Health Sciences has no relevant financial relationships to disclose.)

 This article includes discussion of incontinentia pigmenti and Bloch-Sulzberger syndrome.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Incontinentia pigmenti is an X-linked dominant disorder characterized by distinct skin lesions and involving other ectodermal tissues such as the teeth, hair, nails, eyes, and the central nervous system.
+Incontinentia pigmenti is an X-linked dominant disorder characterized by distinct skin lesions and involving other ectodermal tissues such as teeth, hair, nails, eyes, and the central nervous system.
 The most common identifiable abnormalities are the cutaneous lesions, which are described in 4 stages.
 Neurologic abnormalities are the most common morbidity of this disorder.
 The IKBKG (inhibitor of kappa B kinase gamma), previously named NEMO, gene located in the short arm of chromosome X is linked with this disorder.
-In this article, the author provides updates regarding the use of systemic glucocorticoids in the treatment of acute neurologic symptoms and in neuroimaging.
+In this article, the author provides updates regarding the phenotype of incontinentia pigmenti in adults.

 • Cutaneous manifestations are diagnostic, and there are 4 overlapping and variable stages: vesicular, verrucous, hyperpigmented, and atrophic.